 Freddie Mac Standard Abbreviation Category of Class Definition FIX Fixed Rate Classes with class coupons that are fixed throughout the life of the class.
 FLT Floating Rate Classes with class coupons that are reset periodically based on an index and that vary directly with changes in the index.
-INV Inverse Floating Rate Classes with class coupons that are reset periodically based on an index and that vary inversely with changes in the index.
-IO Interest Only Classes that receive some or all of the interest payments made on the underlying Giant PC or other Pass-Through Pool assets and no principal.
+INV Inverse Floating Rate Classes with class coupons that are reset periodically based on an index and that vary inversely with changes in the index. ΙΟ Interest Only Classes that receive some or all of the interest payments made on the underlying Giant PC or other Pass-Through Pool assets and no principal.
 Interest Only Classes have a notional principal amount.
 PO Principal Only Classes that do not receive any interest.
-S Structured Formula Floating Rate and Inverse Floating Rate Classes with class coupons that are periodically reset using a formula other than an index (without any multiplier) plus a constant, in the case of Floating Rate Classes, or a constant minus an index (without any multiplier), in the case of Inverse Floating Rate Classes, and which are not designated as Toggle Classes.
-T Toggle Floating Rate, Inverse Floating Rate and Weighted Average Coupon Classes with Class Coupons that change significantly as a result of very small changes in the applicable index.
-The change in Class Coupon may not be a continuous function of changes in the index; rather, a change in the index may result in a "shift" from a predetermined rate or formula to a different predetermined rate or formula.
+S Structured Formula Floating Rate and Inverse Floating Rate Classes with class coupons that are periodically reset using a formula other than an index (without any multiplier) plus a constant, in the case of Floating Rate Classes, or a constant minus an index (without any multiplier), in the case of Inverse Floating Rate Classes.
 W WAC (or Weighted Average Coupon) Classes whose class coupons represent a blended interest rate that may change from period to period.
 WAC Classes may consist of components with different interest rates or may be backed by assets with different interest rates.